stentorium/stentor/api/reviews/stentor-utils.api.md

 // @public
 export function determineIntentIdToPath(handler: Handler, pathId: string): string | undefined;

+// Warning: (ae-missing-release-tag) "DURATION_FORMAT_TO_MS_MULTIPLIER" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const DURATION_FORMAT_TO_MS_MULTIPLIER: DurationFormatToMSMultiplier;

+// Warning: (ae-missing-release-tag) "durationFormatGreaterThan" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function durationFormatGreaterThan(one: DurationFormat, two: DurationFormat): boolean;

+// Warning: (ae-missing-release-tag) "DurationFormatToMSMultiplier" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DurationFormatToMSMultiplier = Record<DurationFormat, number>;

+// Warning: (ae-missing-release-tag) "durationToSpeech" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function durationToSpeech(duration: Duration, type?: "ssml" | "displayText"): string;

 // Warning: (ae-missing-release-tag) "estimateSize" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public